kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/iOS-Headphones-Plugin-out-Support.md

 [![iOS](https://img.shields.io/badge/iOS-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-This article describes how to get fired when headphones are plugged/ unplugged.
+This article describes how to trigger when headphones are plugged/ unplugged.

 These steps should be implemented on the application side.